Scarabol/rock-raiders-web/README.md

 - Add water and lava animation (texture UV coords tearing)
 - Selection layer has bad performance and behaves funny when hovering GUI
 - Use given wheel radius to rotate wheels while moving vehicles
-- ElectricFenceStud missing between fences and fence and building
 - Change cursor to X when over disabled IconPanelButtons
 - Add captain flh animation to mission briefing
 - Tooltip SFX sounds not working for priority panel